 SolSmart is a national program that helps local governments reduce barriers to solar energy use for residents and businesses.
 SolSmart is led by IREC and the International City/County Management Association, and funded by the U.S. Department of Energy Solar Energy Technologies Office.

 SolSmart provides no-cost technical assistance to help municipalities and counties reduce barriers and open their doors to solar energy growth.
-Since the launch of the program, more than 450 cities, counties, small towns, and regional organizations have achieved designation as SolSmart Gold, Silver, or Bronze.
+Since the launch of the program, almost 500 cities, counties, small towns, and regional organizations have achieved designation as SolSmart Gold, Silver, or Bronze.

 Local governments have tremendous influence over the growth of solar energy.
 SolSmart helps communities achieve national best practices to encourage solar energy expansion at the local level.
 Our expert technical assistance team guides communities on planning and zoning, permitting, community engagement, and other programs and policies that impact solar market growth.